rahulk200013/all-cnn-structured-sparse-neural-network-verilog/README.md

 - Global max pooling after convolutional layers.
 - Default configuration set for the MNIST dataset.
 - Can work with any dataset.
+- Only valid for structured sparse neural networks

-For detailed explaination of its working check the papers or the [Project_Report.pdf](docs/Project_Report.pdf) in docs folder.
+For a detailed explanation of the workings, check the papers and the [Project_Report.pdf](docs/Project_Report.pdf) in docs folder.

 ## Prerequisites
 - Python